 - If the parent/guardian chooses a medication, other than the aforementioned, then a supply of that medication is to be given to the school nurse according to the following requirements:

 - The medication is to be brought in the original, unopened, and non-expired container with a completed Medication Authorization form signed by the parent/guardian.

 Such as Epinephrine auto injectors (ORC 3313.718), Inhalers (ORC 3313.716), and Glucagon (ORC 3313.7112) are required to have a medication authorization form, and appropriate Emergency Action Plan (EAP) signed by a physician, and an Individualized Health Care Plan (IHP), and will be stored in the clinic.
-You may use the school supplied forms, or those providede by your child's physician.
-These documents can be scanned using the SNAP Health Portal.
+You may use the school supplied forms, or those provided by your child's physician.
 The student, upon permission of the physician, and approval of the school nurse may carry an Epinephrine auto injector and/or Inhaler.